Here are 13 creepy Pittsburgh Ghost Stories to scare you this season.

 5. The Allegheny County Jail, Downtown

 This may be the spookiest of haunted Pittsburgh sites around town.
 The county jail is home to a prisoner who apparently took his own life in his cell back in the early 1900s.
 He has since remained behind to haunt cellmates.
-It got so bad at one point that prisoners in the general vicinity of the cell were moved because they were being terrorized by unseen things.
+It got so bad at one point that prisoners in the general vicinity of the cell were moved because they were being frightened by unseen things.

 6. Blue Mist Road, North Park